-Municipal Code Requirement Character 17.51.056.B Character is smaller scale, has common open space that is central to unit clusters, is not intended to be compact housing or small lot development in a standard subdivision Where Permitted or Prohibited 1.
-In single-family residential zones if located on selected parcels [list of applicable zones, locations, and conditions in code] 17.51.056.C 2.
+Municipal Code Requirement Character 17.51.056.B Character is smaller scale, has common open space that is central to unit clusters, ntended to be compact housing or small lot development in a standard subdivision Where Permitted or Prohibited In single-family residential zones if located on selected parcels [list of applications, locations, and conditions in code] able 17.51.056.C 2.
 In PCB(S) zone with an approved development agreement 3.
 Outright in MRD and MR PRD zones 4.
-Outright in the community business (CB) and planned community business (PCB) districts as part of a mixed-use development 5.
+Outright in the community business (CB) and planned community business districts as part of a mixed-use development (PCB) 5.
 Limitations a.
-May not be developed on parcels in single family zoning districts that are on streets that have single-family residences on both sides, even if the adjacent property is zoned multifamily, commercial or industrial.
-The intent of cottage housing is to have it provide a transition to single-family neighborhoods and to ensure the established neighborhoods remain intact. b.
-Parcels cannot be subdivided in order to have two cottage developments of 18 cottages each to avoid the maximum number of cottage units per development limit.
-Minimum Parcel Size 17.51.056.D.1 a.
+May not be developed on parcels in single family zoning districts that a streets that have single-family residences on both sides, even if the adjacent property is zoned multifamily, commercial or industrial.
+The intent of the housing is to have it provide a transition to single-family neighborhood to ensure the established neighborhoods remain intact. cent ottage Parcels cannot be subdivided in order to have two cottage development cottages each to avoid the maximum number of cottage units per development limit. s of 18 Minimum Parcel Size 17.51.056.D.1 a.
 Residential.
-A single-family parcel adjacent to multifamily, commercial or industrial zones that is the size and dimension that allows for a minimum cluster of four cottage units and large enough to provide all the open space, parking, and setback requirements.
-Typically this would be one-half acre in size if the parcel is adjacent to a commercial, multifamily, or industrial zone and has access off of a collector or arterial street. b.
+A single-family parcel adjacent to multifamily, commercial industrial zones that is the size and dimension that allows for a minimulater of four cottage units and large enough to provide all the open sparking, and setback requirements.
+Typically this would be one-half acresize if the parcel is adjacent to a commercial, multifamily, or industrial and has access off of a collector or arterial street. ım ace, e in b.
 Commercial/Multifamily.
-Greater than one acre in MRD, MR, CB and PCB zones.
+Greater than one acre in MRD, MR, CB and P zones. СВ